elastic/kibana/x-pack/plugins/apm/dev_docs/telemetry.md

 The script in `scripts/upload-telemetry-data` can generate sample telemetry data and upload it to a cluster of your choosing.

+You'll need to set the `GITHUB_TOKEN` environment variable to a token that has `repo` scope so it can read from the [elastic/telemetry](https://github.com/elastic/telemetry) repository.
+(You probably have a token that works for this in ~/.backport/config.json.)

+The script will run as the `elastic` user using the elasticsearch hosts and password settings from the config/kibana.yml and/or config/kibana.dev.yml files.

+Running the script with `--clear` will delete the index first.

+After running the script you should see sample telemetry data in the "xpack-phone-home" index.

 ### Updating Data Telemetry Mappings

 In order for fields to be searchable on the telemetry cluster, they need to be